 - Allergy tests are priced per allergen.
 While there are many different types of allergy tests available, almost every single one is priced per allergen.
 It is always in your interest when you suspect an allergy to narrow down the possible causes as much as possible.
 Keep a record of food and materials you came into contact with in the period before any allergic reactions.
 Try and think about possible allergens that you came into contact with, as significant reactions are not likely to be from things you come into contact with in your day to day.

-- Even if you’re insured, make sure to consult pricing options beforehand.
+- Make sure to consult pricing options beforehand.
 The cost of allergy tests range heavily from situation to situation.
 It is based on a myriad of factors including your provider, your insurance, the deals negotiated between your provider and insurance, and the type of test you take.
 In some cases, providers may charge up to $400 per allergen, resulting in bills for $11,000 even after insurance coverage.
-Make sure to consult your provider or a cost transparency tools like Atana to ensure you are getting a reasonable price.
+Make sure to consult your provider or a cost transparency tool to ensure you are getting a reasonable price.
 The average charge physicians submitted to Medicare was about $16 per allergen in 2016 according to Medicare payment data.
-When providers set high rates, they do so knowing they’ll ultimate be paid a lower amount, in order to take into account discounts negotiated with your insurance company.
-Make sure to receive precise numbers rather than qualifiers such as “expensive” or “reasonable”.

 - If your provider does not seem to know specific information, consult your insurance company.
-The ultimate cost of your allergy test is not always dependent on your provider.
 If your provider seems to be unsure about the specific costs, ask your insurance company.
 Make sure you know what your deductible is, or the amount you pay before insurance will start to contribute.
 Ask what your co-pay is, or the minimum cost per visit.
 Most importantly, ask if the allergist is a in-network provider with your insurance, as the pricing structures are very different depending on the answer.
 If the allergist is not a network provider, then their quote will be final and your insurance will not cover the costs of the test.
-This is not recommended if you have insurance.
-If you do not currently have insurance, make sure to negotiate the cost of your care before receiving it, as providers usually offer steep discount to self-pay patients that request them.
 If your provider is in-network and you currently have health insurance, then you will want to ask what the allowable cost is for the test you’re interested in, the most your allergist can charge you or your health plan.

 - There are different types of allergy tests, each with a specific cost.
 Each test has a specific Current Procedural Terminology (CPT) code.
 Skin prick (scratch) tests: CPT code 95004, should cost approximately $5 per allergen and is the cheapest and most common test.
 These tests can test up to 40 allergens simultaneously and is recommended for those scoping for allergies.
 Intradermal tests: CPT code 95024, are used when skin prick tests are inconclusive and should cost approximately $10 per allergen.
 An intradermal/scratch combination test: CPT code 95017/95018, are used specifically for allergies to penicillin or venom, and should cost approximately $25 per allergen.
 Patch tests: CPT code 95044, are used to test for allergens that cause contact dermatitis and should cost approximately $10 per allergen.
 A blood test, CPT code 86003, should cost $5 to $20 per allergen and $200 to $1000 total without insurance.
 Consult your insurance provider and ask what the allowed charge is for a specific CPT code.